Show by Label

 And here is the compensation for the OCXO:

 To increase the resolution, you can loosely fix the f-adjustment pin of the OCXO to the sweet spot by using clamping resistors, and then let the DAC control the sweetspot.
-The fighting against the sweetspot clamping will reduce the voltage swing of the DAC output, in return increasing the resolution, and that means a higher Gain for the controlling loop of the sketch.
+The "fighting" of the DAC output against the sweetspot clamping will reduce the actual voltage swing of the DAC output, in return increasing the resolution, and that means a higher Gain for the controlling loop of the sketch.
+A resistor put in serial between the DAC and the clamp will further lower the DAC influence, in turn increase the resolution and therefore gain.

 Here is a screenshot of the DSO that is measuring both GPSDO 10MHz clocks.
-Blue is the "real" GPSDO, and is used to trigger.
+Blue is the "real" GPSDO, and is used to trigger the DSO.
 Yellow shows the counter GPSDO.
-There is some drift of about 40nS, the result of the different TC values of both GPSDO's and of course the temperature effects.
+There is some drift of about 40nS, the result of the different TC values of both GPSDO's and of course the temperature and other effects.

 The outputs are on the bottom.
-From left to right, +5.1V for the counter, +5.1V for the OCXO and +8V for the Arduino/controller.
+From left to right, +5.1V for the counter, +5.1V for the OCXO and +8V for the Arduino Nano.

 I actually made a small mistake on the layout.
 The mounting holes for the heatsinks are grounded, which means that I have to insulate the LM317's from the heatsink.
 Something I overlooked.
 When I publish the Gerber files, I'll fix that.